 Kaitarakihi Beach is popular with those keen on fishing as there are rocks located on either end of the beach, making it an ideal spot for fishing Kaitarakihi Bay.

-Waves are more gentle here than Whatipu and don't threaten to sweep you off.
+Waves are more gentle here than Whatipu Beach or Anawhata Beach and don’t threaten to sweep you off.
 Take note of the tides and find your spot during low tide.
 Also, keep an eye on the water during incoming tides as it can cut off your retreat onto the beach.